 This article looks at the "why" behind each of the five plans.
-If we understand why, and we leverage best practices in creating each plan, we improve change results and are more likely to deliver intended results and benefit realization in times of change (learn more about Prosci Change Management Certification Program for an introduction to the five levers or Prosci Experienced Practitioner Program for a sophisticated examination of the plans in action).
+If we understand why, and we leverage best practices in creating each plan, we improve change results.
+We're also more likely to deliver intended results and benefit realization in times of change.

-The five levers - also called change management plans - created during Phase Two of the 3-Phase Process are:
+We create five levers (or change management plans) during Phase 2 of the 3-Phase Process:

-In the end, each plan is only effective if it helps employees impacted by the change through their own personal transition.
-The Prosci ADKAR Model describes the five building blocks of successful individual change as awareness, desire, knowledge, ability and reinforcement.
-Each of the five levers uniquely contributes to individuals moving through the ADKAR process.
+In the end, each plan is only effective if it helps employees impacted by the change move through their own personal transition.
+In the Prosci ADKAR Model, the five building blocks for successful change are awareness, desire, knowledge, ability and reinforcement.
+Each of the five levers described above uniquely contributes to individuals as they move through the ADKAR Model and process.

-The communications plan outlines what information we will share with employees during the change.
-An effective communications plan shares the right messages to the right audiences at the right time and from preferred senders.
-The communication plan should answer the questions employees have about change, like:
+The Communications Plan outlines what information we share with employees during the change.
+An effective Communications Plan shares the right messages with the right audiences at the right time and from preferred senders.
+This plan should answer the questions employees have about change, such as: